Will it be painful?

 Will I need to wear anything in addition to the fixed brace?

-It may be necessary for you at some stage during the treatment, to wear headgear and/or elastics.
-Headgear is usually worn in the evenings and at night.
+It may be necessary for you at some stage during the treatment, to wear elastics.
 Elastics are worn inside the mouth all the time, including mealtimes.

 Will I need to wear another brace once my treatment has finished?

 Once the active phase of your treatment has been finished, it will be necessary to wear a retaining brace.
-This may be removable or it may be fixed behind your front teeth.
+This will be removable and you may also have one fixed behind your front teeth.
 The length of time this has to be worn can vary.

 How often will I need an appointment?